xinkaichen-geo/xinkaichen-geo.github.io/_pages/cv.md

 * Exemplary student in Chinese Academy of Geological Sciences
 * Excellent award, National Geoscience Postgraduate Forum
 * A-class Academic Scholarship at CAGS
-* The Third Prize Scholarship
+* The Third Prize Scholarship at China University of Mining and Technology Beijing
 * Outstanding Volunteer in Tongling City Library

 Research Projects